 (c) how to apply risk control principles when doing construction work at the workplace;

-“safety training induction certificate” means a certificate showing that, before 31 December 2005, the holder of the certificate completed an induction course in safety awareness for construction work.
+safety training induction certificate means a certificate showing that, before 31 December 2005, the holder of the certificate completed an induction course in safety awareness for construction work.

 [Regulation 3.135 inserted in Gazette 26 Jul 2005 p.
 3403-4.]